Skip to main content

 • Runtime, Content, Generated, Host, Server, Client, or test changes.

-• Global Hero -> Champion rename or any other vocabulary swap that has not been resolved in pr-open-questions.md first.
+• Global Hero -> Champion rename or any other vocabulary swap that contradicts the committed taxonomy.

 Files Affected